ArduPilot/ardupilot_wiki/common/source/docs/common-esc-calibration.rst

-.. _guide-esc-calibration:
+.. _common-esc-calibration:

+[copywiki destination="plane,rover"]
 ===============
 ESC Calibration
 ===============

 First, make sure that the correct ESC protocol has been setup.
 Find your ESC(s) type under :ref:`common-escs-and-motors`, and follow its configuration information.

-Planes using a traditional PWM controlled ESC (electronic speed controller) for motor output will likely need to be calibrated.
-If you are using a digital esc protocol like DShot or are using CAN ESCs then you don't need to calibrate them.
+Vehicles using a traditional PWM controlled ESC (electronic speed controller) for motor output will likely need to be calibrated. **If you are using a digital esc protocol like DShot or are using CAN ESCs then you don't need to calibrate them.**

-.. warning:: Remove the propeller from your aircraft before
+.. warning:: Remove the propeller from Planes before
-             starting ESC calibration
+             starting ESC calibration!

 Calibrating an ESC involves teaching the ESC what range of throttle inputs it should respond to.
 It needs to know what PWM value on the